dk731/cube-doc/docs/drawing-primitives/circle-primitive.md

 # Circle

-Draw 2D circle, circle line or filled circle, default drawing plane is X,Y. Scaling affects only circle's shape.
+Draw a 2D circle, circle line, or filled circle.
+The default drawing plane is X, Y. Scaling affects only the circle's shape.

 ## Definition: